rahulmis/OSI-Model/README.md

-### *Basicallly the osi model is use to define, How the data is transfer from 1 computer to another.*
+### *Basicallly the osi model is used for, How the data is transfer from 1 computer to another.*

 ## There are 7 layers in OSI model.